huudoanh123qn/FasterMiVOS/README.md

 - networkx `2.4` for DAVIS
 - gitpython for training
 - gdown for downloading pretrained models
-- library in file requirement.txt for modun Interaction Refer to the official [PyTorch guide]((<https://pytorch.org/>)) for installing PyTorch/torchvision.
+- library in file requirement.txt for modun Interaction to mask Refer to the official [PyTorch guide]((<https://pytorch.org/>)) for installing PyTorch/torchvision.
 The rest can be installed by:

 `pip install PyQt5 davisinteractive progressbar2 opencv-python networkx gitpython gdown Cython`